 I think this cookbook makes a great addition to any cookbook collection, and not just for vegetarians.
 It will educate through the palate that non-meat dishes can be fabulous, satisfying and fun.

-"Easier to make than a pumpkin pie, this attractive, pastel orange–colored cheesecake is a crowdpleaser, especially for fall and winter holiday occasions.
-The delicious crust is gluten-free when made with gluten-free oats.
-When cooking for someone who has celiac disease, be sure to use oats processed in a gluten-free facility; look in the gluten-free section of the supermarket." -The Moosewood Table Cookbook
+"Easier to make than a pumpkin pie, this attractive, pastel orange–colored cheesecake is a crowdpleaser, especially for fall and winter holiday occasions." -The Moosewood Table Cookbook

 - Buter or cooking spray, for the pan